okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/device-context/main/index.md

 * Identifies the specific user device.
 * Is unique across all devices.

-For server-side apps using an embedded SDK, developers must create the ID and attach it to the `X-Device-Token` header.
+For server-side apps using an embedded SDK, developers must create the ID and assign it to the `X-Device-Token` header.
 The ID informs two features within an org that flag "a request is coming to the org from a new device":

 * [Device Context](https://help.okta.com/okta_help.htm?type=oie&id=ext-devcontext-main)
 * [Behavior Detection](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-behavior-detection)